Atlanta Attorney Bubba Head Explains How Being Pulled Over for a Child Car Seat Violation Can Lead to DUI Child Endangerment

 Georgia is one of the nation’s strictest states when it comes to adding felony or misdemeanor child endangerment punishment to any DUI conviction.
 Under GA child endangerment laws, a first or second DUI child endangerment is a misdemeanor DUI.
 A third DUI endangerment is a felony.

 Vehicular accidents are a leading cause of death among children in the United States.
 Proper use of car seats reduces the risk of infant death by up to 71%.
-Proper use of car seats and booster seats reduces the risk of death for children age 1-4 by up to 54%, according to the CDC.
+Proper use of car seats and booster seats reduces the risk of death for children aged 1-4 by up to 54%, according to the CDC.
+A quick set of bullet points for child car seat laws in Georgia include:

 If you are unsure whether your child’s car seat is properly installed, The City of Atlanta Fire Department can help.
 They have certified child safety technicians on staff at 33 fitting stations located throughout the city.
 They are open seven days a week from 8:00 am to 7:30 pm.
 Find a location near you by clicking here or by calling 404-546-7000.